dfuentes87/linux-sysadmin-questions/README.md

 <details>
 <summary><b>Give some examples of Unix or Linux distributions.
 Describe what makes them unique.</b></summary>

-- Red Hat Enterprise Linux
+* Red Hat Enterprise Linux

-- AlmaLinux
+* AlmaLinux

-- Debian
+* Debian

-- Ubuntu
+* Ubuntu

-- Arch
+* Arch

-- Kali
+* Kali

-- OpenBSD
+* OpenBSD

-**Arch Linux** offers a minimalist base system on which one can build a custom operating system.
-The beauty of it is that it has the Arch User Repository (AUR), which when combined with its official binary repositories allows it to probably have the largest repositories of any distribution.
-Its packaging process is also very simple, which means if one wants a package not in its official repositories or the AUR, it should be easy to make it for oneself.
+**AlmaLinux** is a free and open-source, community-driven enterprise Linux distribution.
+It is a downstream rebuild of Red Hat Enterprise Linux (RHEL), designed to be binary-compatible with it.
+AlmaLinux emerged as a replacement for CentOS after its shift to CentOS Stream.
+Its key strengths are long-term support, enterprise stability, and predictable release cycles.

 **Kali Linux** is a Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
 Kali contains several hundred tools which are geared towards various information security tasks, such as Penetration Testing, Security research, Computer Forensics and Reverse Engineering.